 A. “I will stop taking the antibiotics once my fever is gone in order to prevent antibiotic resistance.”

-C. “I will inform my GI doctor about my history of endocarditis prior to any invasive procedures.”
+C. “I will inform my dentist about my history of endocarditis prior to any invasive procedures.”

 D. “I will avoid eating fish and organ meats.”